natserract/natserract-ai/README.md

 ```

 ### Setup API Keys
 The script uses the OpenAI API key.
 You need to set these API keys as environment variables in your system.
-Replace OPENAI_API_KEY and GOOGLE_API_KEY with your actual API keys.
+Replace OPENAI_API_KEY with your actual API keys.

 ### Setup Database
 - Postgres 15